-- Place your hands lightly on your thighs or if you like in chin or Gyan Mudra.
-Use prayer beads to concentrate diligently and enter into a deep meditation.
+Place your hands lightly on your knees or if you like in Chin or Gyan Mudra.
+Also, you could use prayer beads to concentrate diligently and enter into a deep meditative state.

-For short mantras – repeat it once while inhaling and then chant again while exhaling out.
+For short mantras – say it once while inhaling and then chant again while exhaling.
 You can also increase the speed of your mantra and repeat it 3 times on inhalation and 3 times on exhalation.